ubc-library-rc/gis-thematic-mapping/content/hands-on5.md

 <br>

-## Add count labels
+## Label Proportional Symbols
 Now, let's add the total number of Douglas Firs in each neighbourhood to our proportional symbol map.

 *1*{: .circle .circle-yellow} Turn the proportional symbol layer back on.
 You'll notice the neighbourhood labels obscure some of the symbols.
-If you want your map to have both layers, you might need to adjust the Placement of one or both labels.
 You can Toggle on and off a layer's labels (without deleting your label settings) by right-clicking the layer, and selecting **Show Labels**.
 If labels are on, they will turn off, and vice versa.

 <img src="./images/show-hide-labels.png" style="width:100%">